Trifall/chat-export/readme.md

 The export button is placed next to the share button.

 I made this extension in my free time over a couple days because I wanted this feature and also [this tweet](https://x.com/tylerangert/status/1902038162836246550).
 Might be scuffed on edge cases but I tried my best.

+This extension does **NOT** store, upload, or share any data remotely.
+It does **NOT** store any personal or private/identifiable data.
+All content is stored on the local machine and the local users's clipboard.
+Only stores the configuration for the output format (string enum [markdown, html, xml, json] for ease-of-use.

 ![Export Video Example](https://github.com/user-attachments/assets/2705e502-9e1f-41a8-88e9-3b41242d6c0f)